Clevercode-Technologies/Rayvers-Kitchen-API/README.md

 ## Create Driver
 In order to create driver you must provide `email` and `password`.
 Note that only restaurants and admins have the permissions to create drivers.
+You must have the authorization token in the header when attempting to create a driver.

 If the authenticated user is not a restaurant or admin, `invalid token` response will be raised.
 ### Endpoint: /auth/drivers/  POST